 JVET-Q0400: Add reserved extra bits to the picture header similar to extra slice header bits in HEVC.
 It is asserted that the proposal, however, differs from the HEVC design in that the presence of the flags in the picture header is controlled by the sequence parameter set.

 It was commented that it would be desirable to have the ability to control such extra bits for both the PH and SH.
-The contribution also has a proposed way to indicate the meaning of such extra bits (using presence flags) and some proposed specific meanings: global and layer-wise non-reference and sub-layer non-reference.
+The contribution also has a proposed way to indicate the meaning of such extra bits (using presence flags) and some proposed specific meanings: global and layer-wise non-reference and sublayer non-reference.

 The basic idea was supported (for both the PH and SH, each separately controllable).
 There was discussion of whether the proposed aspects that differ from HEVC’s method are desirable.
 Revisit after offline discussion.